Breast Reduction Scars

 The appearance of breast reduction scars varies based on each patient’s ability to heal, as well as factors like their skin tone, the technique used, and their dedication to post-op wound care.
 Fortunately, your scars should gradually fade with time.
 Over the first year, they should become less noticeable, reducing to thin, flat lines that can typically be well-concealed beneath a bra or bikini top.

 To see how other patients’ scars have looked after their initial recovery, visit our patient gallery for before and after breast reduction pictures.
-For tips on how to reduce your scars after surgery, follow the guidelines provided by Dr. Zemmel below.
+For tips on how to reduce your scars after surgery, follow the guidelines provided by Dr. Zemmel and Dr. Reddy below.

 What Is a Scarless Breast Reduction?